 Medicinal plants have been used since the medieval period to cure and treat a variety of ailments and diseases long before the advent of western science and the manufacturing of drugs.
 This knowledge was passed down from generation to generation, and today, these plants and their therapeutic actions are referred to by a variety of names, which includes “homoeopathic remedies,” “alternative therapies,” and “folk medicines,” to mention a few.

 The demerits and complications of allopathic medicines have led to an exponential increase in the development of herbal drugs globally.
 The scientific community is very interested in screening medicinal plants for new therapies.
 Medicinal plants have been found to contain numerous phytochemicals with biological activity potential that play a vital role in protecting humans from various diseases and complications.
 That is why they are used by a large percentage of the population.
 Today, many drugs are developed from plants that are effective against a variety of diseases, which involves isolating the active compound from the specific medicinal plant and further modifying it.
 Traditional medicine is becoming more mainstream as advances in analysis and quality control and advances in clinical research demonstrate the value of conventional medicine in disease treatment and prevention (Kraft, 2009).
-Therapies that improve the quality of life, prevent diseases, and address issues that mainstream medicine does not successfully treat, are the main focus of alternative medicine (Blackman, 2008).
+Therapies that improve the quality of life prevent diseases, and address issues that mainstream medicine does not successfully treat, are the main focus of alternative medicine (Blackman, 2008).
 Traditional medical systems, both structured and unstructured (herbal medicine), benefit indigenous peoples in developed countries by utilizing medicinal plants as raw materials (Bannerman, 1979; Rastogi & Dhawan, 1982).
 It was evaluated in 2002 by the world health organization (WHO) that about 80 per cent of the world's population would depend on herbal medicine for some of their primary health care.
 In the light of the new or tough and challenging conditions which modern medicine could not address and the total care approach of traditional medicine, traditional medicine is gaining prominence.
 In rich nations, more and more patients rely on preventive or palliative therapy.
 In France, complementary treatments have been used at least once for 75% of the population.
 77% of pain clinics in Germany provide acupuncture, and USD 2.3 million in the UK is spent on supplementary and alternative medicine.
 In the United States, public dissatisfaction with prescription drug prices, combined with a desire to return to natural or organic remedies, has caused a spike in the use of herbal medicine (Moquin et al., 2009).
 The world demand for herbal medicine is estimated at around 60 million USD (NNMDA, 2006).
 Many alternate treatment therapies are used in many parts of the world, like herbal medicines (Kathi et al., 2008).
 Plants are effective drug agents for human diseases (Reza et al., 2012) and can be obtained without a prescription or prescription from herbal professionals.
 Herbal medicine is widely used throughout the world, including among Nigerians.